bskinn/opan/doc/source/userguide/usage/hess/index.rst

 hess -- Hessian Data
 ====================

-Nuclear Hessians are key for VPT2 calculations, as they provide the third- and fourth-order force constants for a system via finite difference differentiation of the second-order constants calculated by standard harmonic-oscillator methods [Bar11]_ [Blo12]_.
+Nuclear Hessians are key for VPT2 calculations, as the second-order force constants calculated from them by standard harmonic-oscillator methods provide the third- and fourth-order force constants for a system via finite difference differentiation [Bar11]_ [Blo12]_.

 .. todo::